Table of Contents

 Alcohol consumption in the US is legal for people ages 21 and older, although performing specific tasks like driving or operating heavy machinery are restricted based on blood alcohol content (BAC).
 Social drinking is prevalent in the United States, and many people drink to reduce stress.

-When people are exposed to large amounts of an intoxicating substance, they are more likely to rewire their brain to crave the substance since it affects the release of dopamine and other neurotransmitters.
+When people are exposed to large amounts of an addictive substance over an extended period of time, it is likely that this substance abuse will rewire the user’s brain to crave the substance.
 Even without a genetic component present, a person can still inherit a predisposition to alcohol use disorder due to the culture they grow up in.

 Other environmental factors that can influence the expression of alcoholism genes include: